appveyor/website/src/docs/enterprise/running-builds-on-azure.md

 ## Introduction

 During the following steps you will need to collect a number of configuration and authentication settings to configure Azure builds in AppVeyor.
-To avoid confusion we recommend doing some deployment notes (it can be just a notepad file in **secure** location or password manager section) with the following fields:
+For better productivity we recommend making some deployment notes (it can be just a notepad file in **secure** location or password manager section) with the following fields:

 * AAD application name
 * Client ID